AnjaliPC/AnjaliPC/READMEonce.md

 ## As a User, how you can make use of EMS portal
 [Document link for using the Portal in a User's point of view.] (link2)

-## As a Contributor, how you can make use EMS portal
+## As a Contributor, how you can make use of EMS portal
 [Document link for using the Portal in a Contributor's point of view.] (link3)